-The controversial Yang Li and her endorsements that sparked online “gender wars”
+The controversial Yang Li sparked online “gender wars”

 Chinese netizens have interpreted this line differently.
 For some, who are sensible to the feminist cause, Yang’s lines are a well-deserved critic of toxic masculinity.
 For others, she is accused of “provoking gender antagonism” for the sake of attention.
 Therefore, there have been demands to ban her from social media and to boycott her show.
 When she endorsed the microprocessor brand Intel, there was a fierce backlash from some netizens which resulted in Yang Li eventually revoking her endorsement.